joplin/plugin-ai-summarisation/README.md

-# 🤖 Joplin AI - Summarisation
+# 🤖 Summarize your notes with Joplin AI!

 ## 1. Introduction